EvidentSecurity/esp-sdk-ruby/docs/AzureGroupsApi.md

 id = 56 # Integer | Azure Group ID

 opts = {
-  name: "name_example", # String | Name
+  include: "include_example", # String | Related objects that can be included in the response:  organization, external_accounts See Including Objects for more information.
-  include: "include_example" # String | Related objects that can be included in the response:  organization, external_accounts See Including Objects for more information.
+  name: "name_example" # String | Name
 }

 begin